Andrew Horatio Reeder- First Governor of Kansas

 Voting in Kansas

-Meanwhile, a new town association, comprised of Free-State advocates was developing the site of Pawnee, Kansas near the Fort Riley military reservation.
+Meanwhile, a new town association comprised of Free-State advocates was developing the site of Pawnee, Kansas, near the Fort Riley military reservation.
 Reeder, who owned stock in the town association, 1200 acres of land in the area, and had recently built himself a grand log house there, proclaimed that if the necessary buildings were completed, he would convene the first legislature at Pawnee.
-The town association quickly went to work and in May 1855, Reeder issued his proclamation for the legislature to meet there.
+The town association quickly went to work, and in May 1855, Reeder issued his proclamation for the legislature to meet there.
 The pro-slavery supporters, which comprised the vast majority of the legislators, were incensed.
-They felt that placing the new capitol at Pawnee, some 150 miles from the Missouri border gave an advantage to the Free-State advocates in Kansas Territory.
-Though the location was a well-known conflict of interest, Reeder refused to back down.
+They felt that placing the new capitol at Pawnee, some 150 miles from the Missouri border, gave the Free-State advocates in Kansas Territory an advantage.
+The location was a well-known conflict of interest, but Reeder refused to back down.

-The pro-slavery advocates took their complaints to Jefferson Davis, who was then the Secretary of War.
+The pro-slavery advocates took their complaints to Jefferson Davis, then Secretary of War.
 Davis then ordered a military survey of Fort Riley in hopes that the new town of Pawnee would be found to be within the limits of the military reservation and could be eliminated.
-However, the new survey reported One Mile Creek as the eastern boundary of the reserve.
+However, the new survey reported One Mile Creek as the reserve’s eastern boundary.
 A map of this survey was prepared and sent to the department, with red lines showing where the boundaries excluded the new settlement of Pawnee.
-The Secretary of War, seeing the town still excluded, took a pen, drew a red line around it, and wrote on it, “Accepted with the red lines.”
-He then took it to the president, secured his signature, and issued orders for the removal of the inhabitants from that part of the reserve.
+Seeing the town still excluded, the Secretary of War took a pen, drew a red line around it, and wrote on it, “Accepted with the red lines.”
+He then took it to the president, secured his signature, and issued orders to remove the inhabitants from that part of the reserve.

-Kansas' first capitol at Pawnee, Kansas by Kathy Weiser-Alexander.
+Kansas' first capitol at Pawnee, Kansas by Kathy Alexander.

-During this meeting, an unwelcome visitor had made its appearance at Fort Riley — Asiatic cholera.
-At that time, in addition to the garrison, quite a large number of mechanics and other workmen were employed at the Fort, among whom cholera made terrible ravages, carrying off for several days as many as one-eighth of the population.
+During this meeting, an unwelcome visitor appeared at Fort Riley — Asiatic cholera.
+At that time, in addition to the garrison, many mechanics and other workmen were employed at the Fort, among whom cholera made terrible ravages, carrying off for several days as many as one-eighth of the population.
 Before the disease had run its course, as many as 175 would die.
 The epidemic spread beyond the Fort and reached Pawnee, where eight persons died from its attacks.
-The first case in Pawnee occurred on July 4th, with the legislature in full session.
-Alarmed by the epidemic and already upset about the location of the capitol, the politicians quickly passed a bill for an adjournment of the session to the Shawnee Mission in Johnson County.
+The first case in Pawnee occurred on July 4, with the legislature in full session.
+Alarmed by the epidemic and upset about the capitol’s location, the politicians quickly passed a bill for an adjournment of the session to the Shawnee Mission in Johnson County.
 Governor Reeder vetoed the bill, but the legislature overrode his veto.
-Before they departed; however, the legislature divided the eastern half of the state into counties, many of which were named for pro-slavery advocates, including Davis County, in which Pawnee was situated.
+Before they departed, however, the legislature divided the state’s eastern half into counties, many of which were named for pro-slavery advocates, including Davis County, where Pawnee was situated.

 Governor Andrew Reeder